2025 Section Conference / San Francisco / Registration Link & Detailed Information

 “Are meals included in the conference fee for San Francisco?”

 Snacks and coffee will be available throughout the day on Saturday.
 There will be a mostly vegetarian lunch and dinner offering on Saturday and a light refreshment at noon on Sunday.
+These are included in the registration price.

 How do I become a “member” of the Section?

 The Section is part of the School for Spiritual Science.
 Therefore, you first become a member of the School.
-To do that, you need to contact your local class reader.
+To do that, you need to contact your local class holder.
 For information on the First Class of the School for Spiritual Science, click this sentence.
-The class reader will explain how things work and what you need to do.
+The class holder will explain how things work and what you need to do.
 Once you are a member of the First Class of the School for Spiritual Science, you become a member of the Section by introducing yourself to someone on the Section Leadership Team (me, for example, or anyone else on the team).
-Introduce yourself and let us know that you feel a destiny connection to the Section and the School and its work.
+Introduce yourself and let us know that you feel a destiny connection to the Section and its work.
 You can introduce yourself in a friendly, collegial way by phone, email, letter, or personal contact, or arrange a Zoom.
-We like to assume that as a member of the Section you will contribute to the Section’s work by sharing news of what you are doing, by joining in-person events or Zoom events, and by donating to the Section as a free deed of collegial support.
-Currently, we do not have “dues.”
-The Section is not monolithic.
-Persons who self-identify with the Section and its tasks do not necessarily announce themselves or talk about their activities.
-But to participate in the community and to share in work of the Section, it is important to introduce yourself and share news with others about what you are doing in so far as that is possible.
-Rudolf Steiner put a great deal of emphasis on the warmth arising from the spiritual friendships between persons who feel inspired by Anthroposophia, and he hoped that they would collaborate and learn to get along.
+You can arrange a meetup for coffee.
+We like to assume that as a member of the Section you will contribute to the Section’s work by sharing news of what you are doing, by joining in-person events or Zoom events, if possible, and by donating to the Section as a free deed of collegial support and spiritual friendship.

 But can I affiliate with the Section and participate if I am not a “member” of the Class?
 I like what the Section is doing, but I am not ready to become an “official” member.
 I don’t like to formally join groups or organizations.
+I’m a bit skeptical, and I don’t want to pay dues or get involved in any “official” business.

 Suppose I have other questions about the Section or the School for Spiritual Science or Anthroposophy?